-Credit: Math Honors Algebra II is a rigorous and fast-paced subject designed for the highly motivated and capable math students who have successfully completed Algebra I and Geometry and are prepared for an in-depth study of advanced algebra.
+Honors Algebra II is a rigorous and fast-paced class designed for the highly motivated and capable math students who have successfully completed Algebra I and Geometry and are prepared for an in-depth study of advanced algebra.
 Major units of study are similar to Algebra 2 but more exhaustive, and may also include introductory analytical geometry and conic sections; introductory circular functions, logical development and sequencing of mathematical topics.
 Students will devote considerable time and effort to self-directed studies and readings.
 This course is designed to provide the students with math skills that are essential for continuing into advanced mathematics on the secondary level as well as mathematics at the college level.

-Trades Math (Yearlong)
+Trades Math (Yearlong) Prereq: Algebra, Geometry, Counselor Approval, HSBP

-Grades11-12
+Grades11-12 Credit: 3rdYearMath